mkewx/mkewx/_posts/2026-03-08-the-sunday-detention-club.md

 **JOCK:** God, I hope not.

-**BASKET CASE:** *(smiling)* I wouldn't mind it.
+**BASKET CASE:** *(smiling)* I wouldn't mind.

 *They scatter into the city.
 The camera pulls back.
-Milwaukee stretches out below, warm and bright and completely unaware that five kids just figured something out about themselves in a reading room.*
+Milwaukee stretches out below, warm and bright and completely unaware that five kids just figured something out about themselves.*

 *FADE OUT.*